Wildlife Friendly Wedding Guide

 BUCK THE buffet

-Going with plated dinners will give you more control over portion sizes and often results in less food waste than buffet-style dinners.
-If you want to really minimize waste, you can even opt out of a full dinner and go with heavy appetizers or hire a food truck that will make food fresh as people order.
+Though buffet dinners present themselves as the easy and cost-effective option, plated dinners will give you more control over portion sizes and often result in less food waste.
+If you really want to minimize waste, you can even opt out of a full dinner and go with heavy appetizers or hire a food truck that will make fresh food as people order.

 Get Inspo